- Product Describe

 1. General Provisions

 (1) The cone penetration test is suitable for gravelly soils, sandy soils, and cohesive soils.
-It can be used to evaluate the density of foundation soils, as well as to determine the deformation modulus and bearing capacity of the foundation soil.
+It can be used to evaluate the density of foundation soils and to determine their deformation modulus and bearing capacity.

-(2) Cone penetration tests can be categorized into light-duty cone penetration tests, heavy-duty cone penetration tests, and extra-heavy-duty cone tests.
+(2) The cone penetration test can be classified into light-duty cone penetration test, heavy-duty cone penetration test, and extra-heavy-duty cone penetration test.

-(1) The cone penetration test equipment should consist of a drop hammer, probe, hammer pad, guide rod, and penetration rod.
+(1) The cone penetration test equipment shall consist of a drop hammer, a probe tip, a hammer pad, a guide rod, and a penetration rod.

-The drop hammer, probe, hammer pad, guide rod, and penetration rod should all be made of corrosion- and wear-resistant steel, with specifications complying with the requirements specified in Table 2.2.
+The drop hammer, probe tip, hammer pad, guide rod, and penetration rod shall all be made of corrosion- and wear-resistant steel, and their specifications shall comply with the provisions in Table 2.2.

-Table 2.2 Main Technical Parameters of Cone Dynamic Penetration Test Equipment
+Table 2.2 Main Technical Parameters of the Cone Dynamic Penetration Test Equipment

-Type Lightweight Heavy-duty Super-heavyweight Drop hammer Quality (kg) 10 ± 0.1 63.5 ± 0.5 120 ± 1 Drop distance (mm) 500 ± 20 760 ± 20 1000 ± 20 Probe Taper end diameter (mm) 40 74 74 Cross-sectional area (cm²) 12.6 43 43 Cone Angle (°) 60 60 60 Probe Rod Diameter (mm) 25 ± 0.5 42 ± 0.5 50 to 60 Indicator Penetration reading N at 30 cm.
-Penetration 10 cm reading: Nas Penetration reading at 10 cm: N2a (3) The external dimensions of the light-duty cone penetration test (CPT) probe shall comply with the specifications shown in Figure 2.3-1, while the external dimensions of the heavy-duty and extra-heavy-duty CPT probes must adhere to the requirements outlined in Figure 2.3-2.
-After surface quenching, the hardness of the probe should exceed HRC40, and the maximum wear dimension of the probe diameter should not exceed 2 mm.
-Similarly, the maximum wear dimension of the cone tip height should also be no greater than 5 mm.
+Type Lightweight Heavy Super-heavyweight Drop hammer Mass (kg) 10 ± 0.1 63.5 ± 0.5 120 ± 1 Drop distance (mm) 500 ± 20 760 ± 20 1000 ± 20 Probe Conical end diameter (mm) 40 74 74 Cross-sectional area (cm²) 12.6 43 43 Cone angle (°) 60 60 60 Probe rod Diameter (mm) 25 ± 0.5 42 ± 0.5 50~60 Indicator Penetration reading at 30 cm: N. Penetration 10 cm reading Nas Penetration reading at 10 cm: N2a (3) The external dimensions of the light-duty cone penetration test probe shall comply with the specifications shown in Figure 2.3-1.
+The external dimensions of the heavy-duty and extra-heavy-duty cone penetration test probes shall comply with the specifications shown in Figure 2.3-2.
+After surface hardening, the hardness of the probe shall be greater than HRC40.
+The maximum allowable wear dimension of the probe diameter shall not exceed 2 mm, and the maximum allowable wear dimension of the cone tip height shall not exceed 5 mm.

-Figure 2.3-1: External Dimensions of the Lightweight Cone Penetrometer Probe (Dimension Unit: mm)
+Figure 2.3-1: External Dimensions of the Lightweight Cone Dynamic Penetration Probe (Dimension Unit: mm)

-Figure 2.3-2: External Dimensions of Heavy and Ultra-Heavy Cone Penetration Test Probes (Dimensions in mm)
+Figure 2.3-2: External Dimensions of Heavy and Ultra-Heavy Cone Dynamic Penetration Probes (Dimension Unit: mm)

-(4) The tensile strength of the probing rod should exceed 600 MPa.
-The probing rod must be straight, all component connections should have intact threads, and the joints must be securely fastened.
+(4) The tensile strength of the probing rod shall be greater than 600 MPa.
+The probing rod shall be straight, and all threaded connections between components shall be intact and securely fastened.

-(5) The hammer pad diameter should be less than half the diameter of the falling hammer, yet greater than 100 mm.
-The length of the guide rod must meet the requirements for drop height.
-The hammer
+(5) The diameter of the hammer pad should be less than half the diameter of the falling hammer and greater than 100 mm.
+The length of the guide rod should meet the requirements for the drop height.
+Hammer

-The combined mass of the pad and guide rod should not exceed 30 kg: The central axes of the hammer pad, guide rod, and probing rod must be aligned in a straight line.
+The total mass of the pad and guide rod should not exceed 30 kg.
+The central axes of the hammer pad, guide rod, and probing rod must be aligned in a straight line.

-(6) The drop hammer should be cylindrical, with a height-to-diameter ratio of 1 to 2.
-The diameter of the central circular hole in the drop hammer should be 3 to 4 mm larger than the outer diameter of the guide rod.
+(6) The drop hammer shall be cylindrical, with a height-to-diameter ratio of 1 to 2.
+The diameter of the circular hole at the center of the drop hammer should be 3 to 4 mm larger than the outer diameter of the guide rod.

-(7) The cone penetration test equipment should be equipped with an automatic release mechanism to ensure the free fall of the hammer; the hammer should be calibrated regularly, and the drop height of the hammer must be checked before each test.
+(7) The cone penetration test equipment shall be equipped with an automatic release mechanism to ensure that the hammer falls freely.
+The hammer should be calibrated regularly, and the drop height of the hammer should be checked before each test.

 3. Test Method

-(1) Before conducting the cone penetration test, inspect the equipment to ensure that all components meet the required specifications.
-If any component shows wear or deformation exceeding the specified limits, it should be replaced or repaired.
+(1) Before conducting the cone penetration test, the equipment should be inspected to ensure that all components meet the required specifications.
+Components that show wear or deformation exceeding the specified limits must be replaced or repaired.

-(2) Equipment and machinery should be securely installed, with supports remaining stable during operation.
-All threaded connections between components must be tightly fastened.
+(2) The machinery and equipment shall be installed securely, and the support frame must not shift during operation.
+All threaded connections must be tightly fastened.

-(3) During the test, first drill to the predetermined test depth using the drilling tool, then gently lower the dynamic penetration probe to the bottom of the borehole—impact is strictly prohibited.
+(3) During the test, first drill to the predetermined test depth using the drilling tool, then gently lower the dynamic penetrometer tip to the bottom of the borehole.
+Impacting is strictly prohibited.

-(4) During cone penetration testing, maintain the verticality of the probe rod and guide rod after they are connected.
-Ensure that the hammer always falls vertically along the guide rod to prevent eccentric hammering, tilting of the probe rod, or lateral swaying.
-The hammering frequency should be controlled within the range of 15 to 30 strikes per minute.
+(4) During cone penetration testing, the verticality of the probe rod and guide rod after they are connected must be maintained.
+The hammer should always fall vertically along the guide rod to prevent eccentric hammering, tilting of the probe rod, or lateral swaying.
+The hammering frequency should be controlled within the range of 15 to 30 blows per minute.

-(5) The lightweight cone penetration test shall comply with the following provisions:
+(5) The light cone penetration test shall comply with the following provisions:

-1 During lightweight cone penetration tests, the test soil layer should be continuously penetrated downward.
+1. During lightweight cone penetration testing, the test soil layer should be continuously penetrated downward.

-2. When performing continuous penetration tests, the drop height of the center-punching hammer should be 50 cm, allowing it to fall freely, with the hammer pad positioned at a height above the borehole opening.
+2. For continuous penetration tests, the drop height of the center-punch hammer should be 50 cm, and the hammer should be allowed to fall freely.
+The height of the hammer pad above the borehole opening is...

-3 The number of hammer blows required to penetrate 30 cm is used as the test criterion, denoted by N. When encountering dense soil layers, penetration continues until 30 cm is achieved.
+3 The number of hammer blows required to drive the sampler 30 cm into the ground is used as the test criterion and is denoted by N. In the case of dense soil layers, when the sampler has been driven 30 cm...

-When the number of hammer blows exceeds 90, or when the number of blows required to penetrate 15 cm surpasses 45, the test may be stopped.
+The test may be stopped when the number of hammer blows exceeds 90, or when the number of hammer blows required to penetrate 15 cm exceeds 45.

-(6) Heavy-duty and ultra-heavy-duty cone penetration tests shall comply with the following provisions:
+(6) Heavy and extra-heavy cone penetration tests shall comply with the following provisions:

-The 100-cm drop hammer should fall freely along the guide rod, and the height of the hammer pad from the hole opening should not exceed 1.5 m.
+For the 100-cm drop hammer, it should fall freely along the guide rod; the height of the hammer pad above the hole opening should not exceed 1.5 m.

-2 The hammer blows should be delivered continuously; both the heavy-duty cone penetration test and the extra-heavy-duty cone penetration test should be conducted at 10 cm intervals per penetration.
+2. The hammer blows shall be delivered continuously.
+Both the heavy-duty cone penetration test and the extra-heavy-duty cone penetration test shall be conducted at intervals of 10 cm per penetration.

-The number of hammer strikes is used as the test indicator, represented by Ness and N₂o, respectively.
+The number of hammer blows is used as the test indicator and is represented by Ness and N₂o, respectively.

-3 Heavy-duty and extra-heavy-duty cone penetration tests can be used interchangeably depending on changes in stratum strength.
+3. The heavy-duty and extra-heavy-duty cone penetration tests can be interchanged based on changes in stratum strength.
 Heavy-duty cone penetration test

-When the measured number of blows exceeds 50 blows per 10 cm during testing, it is recommended to switch to the extra-heavy-duty cone penetration test; the heavy-duty cone penetration test
+When the measured number of blows in the test exceeds 50 blows/10 cm, it is advisable to switch to the extra-heavy-duty cone penetration test; heavy-duty cone penetration.

-When the measured number of blows in a penetration test is less than 5 blows per 10 cm, the extra-heavy cone dynamic penetration test should not be used.
+When the measured number of blows in the penetration test is less than 5 blows/10 cm, the extra-heavy-duty cone dynamic penetration test should not be used.

 4. The test can be conducted in segments within the borehole, and each test segment should be carried out continuously without any interruptions in between.

-(1) When both the upper and lower layers consist of soils with relatively low blow counts, N₆₃₅ can be taken as the larger of the two soil layer's standard penetration test blow counts, Ne₃smax.
+(1) When both the upper and lower layers are soil layers with relatively low blow counts, N₆₃₅ can be taken as the larger of the two blow counts obtained from the standard penetration test in that layer, Ne₃ₛmax.

 (2) When both the upper and lower layers are soils with relatively high blow counts, N₆s should be taken as the smaller value between this layer’s standard penetration test blow count and Neas mn.

-(3) The characteristic value of bearing capacity for cohesive soil, fo, can be determined based on the Nro values of the site’s soil layers when the penetration depth is less than 4 meters.
+(3) The characteristic value of the bearing capacity of foundations in cohesive soils, fo, can be determined based on the Nro values of the soil layers at the site when the penetration depth is less than 4 m.

-(4) The characteristic values of bearing capacity, \( f_o \), for medium sand, coarse sand, gravelly sand, and gravelly soil foundations formed by alluvial and fluvial processes can be determined according to Table 4.5-1 and Table 4.5-2, based on the Ness values of the site soil layers [as shown in the figure], provided that the penetration depth is less than 20 meters.
+(4) The characteristic values of bearing capacity, fo, for medium sand, coarse sand, gravelly sand, and gravelly soil foundations formed by alluvial and fluvial processes: When the penetration depth is less than 20 m, the values can be determined according to Table 4.5-1 and Table 4.5-2 based on the Ness classification of the site’s soil layers [image].

-Table 4.5-1 shows the characteristic values of bearing capacity for sand, rented sand, and gravelly sand (kPa).
+Table 4.5-1: Characteristic values of bearing capacity (kPa) for medium sand, fine sand, and gravelly sand.

-Table 4.5-2: Characteristic Value of Bearing Capacity for Gravel Soil / (tPs)
+Table 4.5-2: Characteristic Value of Bearing Capacity of Gravel Soil Foundation / (tPs)

-Table 4.6-1: Deformation Modulus E Values (MPa) for Pebbles and Gravel Clasts
+Table 4.6-1: Deformation Modulus E Values (MPa) for Pebbles and Gravel Clods

-Table 4.7-1: Classification of Gravel Soil Density Using Heavy Cone Penetration Test
+Table 4.7-1: Classification of Gravelly Soil Compactness Based on Heavy Cone Penetration Test

-Table 4.7-2: Classification of Gravel Soil Density Using Ultra-Heavy Cone Penetration Test
+Table 4.7-2: Classification of Gravelly Soil Compactness Based on Ultra-Heavy Cone Penetration Test with Dynamic Loading

-Nm (Impact/10 cm) N<3 3 ≤ N ≤ 6 6 N>11 Density Loose Slightly dense Medium-density Dense Note: This table applies to gravelly soils with an average particle size greater than 50 mm or a maximum particle size exceeding 100 mm.
+Nm (hits/10 cm) N<3 3 < N ≤ 6 6 < N < 11 N>11 Density Loose Slightly dense Medium density Dense Note: This table applies to gravelly soils with an average particle size greater than 50 mm or a maximum particle size greater than 100 mm.

 Company Profile